cicwi/tomosipo/README.md

 ts.svg(pg, vg)
 ```

-<a id="orgc1f2b6b"></a>

 ## Express algorithms succinctly

-In the following example, we implement the simultaneous iterative
+In the following example, we implement the simultaneous iterative reconstruction
-reconstruction algorithm (SIRT) in a couple of lines.
-This examples
+algorithm (SIRT) in a couple of lines.
+This example demonstrates the use of the forward
-demonstrates the use of the forward and backward projection.
+and backward projection.

-First, the SIRT algorithm is implemented using numpy arrays, which
+First, the SIRT algorithm is implemented using numpy arrays, which reside in system RAM.
-reside in system RAM.
-Then, we move all data onto the GPU, and compute
-the same algorithm using PyTorch.
-This is faster, because no transfers
+Then, we move all data onto the GPU, and compute the same algorithm using PyTorch.
+This
-between system RAM and GPU are necessary.
+is faster, because no transfers between system RAM and GPU are necessary.

 ``` python
 import astra